httptoolkit/httptoolkit-website/src/docs/guides/android.md

     * Copies our own CA file into that directory as well
     * Updates the permissions & SELinux context labels of the mounted directory and its contents so Android treats it as trustworthy.

-This ensures that the CA certificate appears as a legitimate built-in certificate on the device, whilst remaining only temporary, and without remounting the entirety of `/system` as read-write (which requires reboots and emulator reconfigurations in some cases, and can cause issues with [SafetyNet](https://developer.android.com/training/safetynet) checks).
+This ensures that the CA certificate appears as a legitimate built-in certificate on the device, and does not require remounting the entirety of `/system` as read-write (which requires reboots and emulator reconfigurations in some cases, and can cause issues with [SafetyNet](https://developer.android.com/training/safetynet) checks).

+In general, it's completely possible to set up a rooted device with HTTP Toolkit interception active that still passes SafetyNet checks as a valid unmodified Android device, and can therefore run apps which check these restrictions, like Netflix.

+Due to the sensitivity of system certificates and the use of the approach above, this system CA is installed only temporarily.
+The next time the device is rebooted, the extra certificate will unmount and disappear entirely.

-On devices where root isn't available, CA injection is skipped, and ADB interception acts as just a convenient alternative to QR code setup for ADB-connected devices.
+On devices where root isn't available, this CA injection process is skipped, and ADB interception acts as just a convenient alternative to QR code setup for ADB-connected devices.